pdaxrom/usb2n64-adapter/README.md

 ## Usage

+Build or download firmware from release, upload to the Raspberry Pi Pico.

 Connect the board cable to the N64 and connect the OTG Y cable to the board.
 Connect the gamepad to the USB host port of the OTG Y cable.
 Connect the OTG Y cable to a power supply.

 Turn on your game console.